-Policy CIR-34: Bicycle and pedestrian facilities consistent with the Countywide Bicycle and Pedestrian Plans shall be added to County roadways when repaving or upgrading of the roadway occurs.
-Where existing right-of-way is insufficient or the facility is off-street, the County shall require dedication of adequate right-of-way for and, if appropriate, installation of the facilities as conditions of discretionary permit approval.
-In certain locations where it would not conflict with the rural character of the area, the County may require low-level or pedestrian-scale lighting as part of the installation of the facility.
-The County shall encourage Caltrans to follow these same guidelines on state highways in Napa County.

-Policy CIR-35: Where they are not needed for other transportation purposes and where such use would implement the Countywide Bicycle Plan or other County-adopted master plan, abandoned rail rights-of-way shall be considered for alternative uses such as public transit routes, bicycle paths, or pedestrian/hiking routes, provided that they are compatible with adjacent uses and sufficient funding is available for right-ofway acquisition, construction, and long-term maintenance.
+- Policy CIR-30: Bicycle facilities consistent with the Countywide Bicycle Plan shall be added to County roadways when repaving or upgrading of the roadway occurs.
+Where existing right-of-way is insufficient, the County shall require dedication of adequate right-of-way and, if appropriate, installation of the facilities at the property frontage as conditions of discretionary permit approval.
+The County shall encourage Caltrans to follow these same guidelines on state highways in Napa County. - Policy CIR-31: Where they are not needed for other transportation purposes and where such use would implement the Countywide Bicycle Plan or other County-adopted master plan, newly abandoned rail rights-of-way shall be considered for alternative uses such as public transit routes, bicycle paths, or pedestrian/hiking routes, provided that they are compatible with adjacent uses and sufficient funding is available for right-of-way acquisition, construction, and long-term maintenance. - Policy CIR-32: The County shall work with private developers, NVTA, local jurisdictions, and other agencies to implement the priorities identified in the Countywide Pedestrian Plan.